RongxinZhang/interactive-device/lab1/write_up.md

 ![dim](assets/partf_schematic_copy.png)
 Secondary boards, front and back

-I was not able to make all the connections, especailly for the resistors as it appears the circuit is multi-layers or some of the connections are not visible.
-As a result, I simply showed the connections that I can physically see with my eyes and all the components.
+I was not able to make all the connections, especially for the resistors as the circuit appears to be multi-layers where some connections are not visible.
+As a result, I simply showed the connections and all the components that I can physically see .

 **a.
 Is there computation in your device?
 Where is it?
 What do you think is happening inside the "computer?"**

 There is a small micro-controller in the mouse.
 It's main goal should be to convert analogue signals into digital and send it through bluetooth signals.
 The key analogue signals come from 3 sources:

 1. button clicks from left and right mouse.
 2. scrollers in the middle of the mouse
 3. location tracking received from the laser tracker at the bottom of the mouse.